kcl-lang/kcl-openapi/docs/generate_from_k8s_spec.md

 # Generate KCL Packages from Kubernetes OpenAPI Specs

-This guide shows how the `kusion_kubernetes` packages are generated.
+This guide shows how the `k8s` packages are generated.
 Alternatively, you could skip this guide and directly use the pre-generated Kubernetes packages which are exactly the same as the outcome of this guide.
 Please refer the [kpm quick start guide](https://github.com/kcl-lang/kpm#quick-start) for how to pull and use the package.

 If you want to manually generate them, please continue the guide.